nuxeo-archives/org.eclipse.ecr/README.md

 *Note* that any access to ECR through HTTP requires authentication.
 The default administrator account is:

-- Username: Administrator
+- Username: admin
-- Password: Administrator
+- Password: admin

 You can find more information about developing with ECR in the [Wiki](/nuxeo/org.eclipse.ecr/wiki) section